calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 Closing remarks
 ===============

+I will do everything I can to help you succeed.
+Some of the things I do you may not _like_, but I assure your, it is to help you be successful.

 TASK: Read [last years students comments](./_advice_from_past_students.md) these are wholesale unedited

 * Preparing students for a future we are unsure of